ctgovea/blog/content/blog/friendly-guide-to-deploying-ios-testflight/index.md

 3. In Xcode, update the provisioning profile under *Signing & Capabilities* to use "match AppStore [your.bundle.id]".

-	Note: if you see an error *"Provisioning profile (...) doesn't include signing certificate"* try restarting Xcode 🤷‍♂️.
+	Note: if you see an error *"Provisioning profile (...) doesn't include signing certificate"* try toggling the *Automatically manage signing* checkbox on and off, or restarting Xcode 🤷‍♂️.

 Rebuild the app and submit to TestFlight.